nvlbg/SimpleGraphViewer/README.md

 ----------

 You can see how to use it in the examples/ directory.
-Basically, supposing that you have sg.Graph in a variable *g*:
+Basically, supposing that you have sg.Graph in a variable *graph*:

 ```
 var renderer = new sg.Renderer.D3Renderer(graph);